Pentecost materials available (May 26, 2020)

 - Prayer for this time of COVID-19 by Dr. Valerie Bridgeman of Methodist Theological Seminary of Ohio as shared with Disciples Justice Ministries working group (March 18, 2020)

-- Easter offering promotional materials and giving link
+- Pentecost promotional materials including videos with Spanish, Korean and French subtitles, and giving link

-- Third-party online giviing platform (used at General Assembly and General Board) Givelify (March 16, 2020)
+- Third-party online giving platform (used at General Assembly and General Board) Givelify (March 16, 2020)

 - One-page FAQ about online giving from the Center for Faith and Giving (March 20, 2020)